-Start now by Learning About Diversity at Tulane, and how it Compares to Other Schools in the Country
+Get Started Learning About Diversity at Tulane, and how it Compares to Other Schools in the U.S..

-We combine elements of ethnic, geographic, gender and age diversity to come up with a total diversity grade for each school.
+We combine elements of ethnic, geographic, age and gender diversity to come up with a total diversity ranking for every school.

-Tulane University of Louisiana is thought to be highly diverse across all factors, and is ranked #146 nationwide.
+Quite diverse across all factors, Tulane University of Louisiana is ranked #146 nationwide.

 Ethnic Diversity is Average